uTaHanna/vaadin-simple-login/README.md

 ### Preliminary Remarks

-This small application shows password hashing by Spring BCrypt within the framework of Spring Boot.<br>
-The design and implementation owe to several tutorials and other sources as acknowledged<br>
+This small application shows login authentication, using Spring BCrypt, within the framework of<br> Spring Boot and Vaadin.
+The design and implementation owe to several tutorials and other sources<br>
-in the references section below.
-In particular, if you are interested in building a similar<br>
+as acknowledged in the references section below.
+In particular, if you are interested in building a<br>
-application by yourself, I would suggest starting with [Alejandro's introductory Vaadin tutorial](https://vaadin.com/blog/building-a-web-ui-for-mysql-databases-in-plain-java-)<br>
+similar application by yourself, I would suggest starting with [Alejandro's introductory Vaadin tutorial](https://vaadin.com/blog/building-a-web-ui-for-mysql-databases-in-plain-java-),<br>
-,but you need to add Spring Security for BCrypt when generating a project template by<br>
+but you need to add Spring Security for BCrypt when generating a project template by<br>
 Spring Boot Initializer.